ring-lang/ring/bin/README.md

 In this folder

--  We will store the executable files (Don't commit the binary files)
+-  We will store the executable files

 -  We have load/*.ring files for loading the standard libraries!